Martin Shaw: Personal life and activism

+Shaw has been a vegetarian since about 1974.
+He has a prominent scar on his right cheek, the result of a physical attack during a mugging, after which he became a teetotaller.

+Charity work

 Shaw is a celebrity activist for animal rights and animal welfare.
 He is the patron of the Hillside Animal Sanctuary in Frettenham in Norfolk, a charity organisation which provides a safe home for neglected and abused animals.
 He also supports Viva! and Dr Hadwen Trust.

-In March 2012, he also announced that he would become the official patron to the community organisation Stop Norwich UrBanisation or SNUB, whose aim is to protect Norfolk's countryside from overdevelopment and excessive urbanisation.
+In March 2012, he also announced that he would become the official patron to the community organisation Stop Norwich UrBanisation (SNUB), the aim of which is to protect Norfolk's countryside from overdevelopment and excessive urbanisation.
 In the press release, he stated that he was "simply furious and upset by your plight and that of all of us who wish to live in quiet and peace.
 I will be your Patron and keep fighting".